 In that case, the time it’ll take to cook cake batter (for example) will differ.
 Shallower containers tend to cook cake batter faster.

 So, be careful to adjust the cooking time to prevent it from overcooking or burning.

 If you use a deep container, make sure to cook your cake batter for longer.
 You can stay clear of eating raw cake by doing so.

 If you’re unsure of how long to cook your cake batter, stick a toothpick in its center when you feel like it’s ready.
 It’s ready if it comes out clean and raw if it’s wet.

 Last Few Words

-Calculating the quarts of your 9 x 9 pan is easy once you know its height.
+Calculating the quarts of your 9 x 9 pan (baking dish) is easy once you know its height.

 If you’re using your pan for more than just measuring liquid, you must also consider the pan’s depth, as mentioned above.